Famous Bad People: Jacob (Genesis 28, 32)

 The person I want to look at today is named Jacob.
 You may or may not be familiar with the story of Jacob.
 He was the grandson of the man we looked at last week – Abraham.
-He’s one of the most significant people in the Old Testament, the third link in God’s plan to start a nation from Abraham.
-You still hear people talk about the God of Abraham, Isaac, and Jacob, even today.
+He is a key figure in the Old Testament and the third link in God's plan to establish a nation from Abraham.
+People talk about the God of Abraham, Isaac, and Jacob, even today.

 When Jacob was alive, he developed a reputation for two things: scheming and manipulating.
-As he was being born, he and his twin brother got into a wrestling match, almost like they were fighting to see who would become the firstborn son.
-Later, he manipulated his older brother into giving him the birthright, and still later, he manipulated his dying father to receive the blessing that belonged to his brother.
-He manipulated his dishonest boss, who also happened to be his father-in-law, into a good severance package after a lengthy tenure.
-Jacob spent his entire life scheming and manipulating.
+At birth, he and his twin brother engaged in a wrestling match, as if competing to be the firstborn.
+Later, he tricked his older brother into giving up his birthright and deceived his dying father to get the blessing meant for his brother.
+He convinced his dishonest boss, who was also his father-in-law, to give him a good severance package after a long time working there.
+He spent his entire life scheming and manipulating.
 He was very successful, very prosperous, very determined – somebody we would admire.
 He fought for everything he had, and he usually ended up winning.

 Today, I’d like to look at two scenes from his life.
 These are not normal, everyday scenes, yet they represent two struggles that I can relate to.
-I’d invite you to look with me at the first one, found in Genesis 28 (page 32 of the pew Bibles).
+I’d invite you to look with me at the first one, found in Genesis 28.

 Scene One (Genesis 28:10-22) – What God Really Wants

 The first scene is pretty familiar.
-You’ve probably heard about Jacob’s ladder.
+You've probably heard of Jacob's Ladder.
 This is the inspiration for the song Stairway to Heaven.
-Let’s read what happened, beginning in verse 11.
+Let's start reading from verse 11:

 At sundown he arrived at a good place to set up camp and stopped there for the night.
 Jacob found a stone for a pillow and lay down to sleep.
 As he slept, he dreamed of a stairway that reached from earth to heaven.
 And he saw the angels of God going up and down on it.